bismuthfoundation/hypernode/stats/weekly.md

 `python3 calc_rewards.py`

 Now does all the requests.
 Check SCORE_TRIGGER inside this script.
-Trigger was lowered from 0.2 to 0.1 this week as a test.
+Trigger was lowered from 0.2 (initial setting) to 0.1 (current setting, to account for more HNs).

 The script exports:

 ## Rewards, per reward address
-exported as rewards/week19_per_reward_address.csv
+exported as rewards/week21_per_reward_address.csv

 ## Rewards, per HN
-exported as rewards/week20_per_hn_address.csv
+exported as rewards/week21_per_hn_address.csv